Are unbelievers spiritually 'dead' so they cannot believe or make any moves towards God?

 Acts 17:29-31 "Therefore since we are God’s offspring, we should not think that the divine being is like gold or silver or stone—an image made by man’s design and skill.
 30 In the past God overlooked such ignorance, but now he commands all people everywhere to repent.
 31 For he has set a day when he will judge the world with justice by the man he has appointed.
 He has given proof of this to all men by raising him from the dead."

 If God has now commanded all people everywhere to repent, then they obviously have that ability.
+He is not commanding them to do something they have no ability to do.
 Both Paul and Peter told their hearers to repent and believe.
 They certainly didn't assume that they couldn't do that.
-The reason they could was because:
+The reason they could was (and is) because:

 Rom 10:13-15 "Everyone who calls on the name of the Lord will be saved."
 14 How, then, can they call on the one they have not believed in?
 And how can they believe in the one of whom they have not heard?
 And how can they hear without someone preaching to them?
 15 And how can they preach unless they are sent?
 As it is written, "How beautiful are the feet of those who bring good news!... faith comes from hearing the message, and the message is heard through the word of Christ."